seanmorris/pib/README.md

 Version 0.0.9 adds `php-cgi-wasm` to the mix.
 This allows you to run php in web-server mode, similar to how it runs under apache or nginx.
 Running within a Service Worker, it can intercept and respond to HTTP requests just like a normal webserver.
 This means the browser can simply navigate to a URL, and PHP will generate the page, and everything will work as-normal, AJAX and all.
 From the perspective of the webpage, its just making HTTP requests.
 Its not worried about whether the PHP runs on the server or in a Service Worker.

-***Note:*** `php-cgi-wasm` & php-wasm are separate packages.
-One "embeds" php right into your javascript, the other runs in "cgi-mode," just like php would under apache or nginx.

-You can find documentation specific to php-cgi-wasm [here](packages/php-cgi-wasm).

 ### Install the php-cgi-wasm package

 ```bash